mbaumer/us_hep_funding/docs/_states/SD.md

 ## Committees
 Mike Rounds is not on any of our key committees

+John Thune is the #8 Republican on the Senate Commerce Subcommittee on Science and Space

 John Thune is the #1 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants